roura356a/csk/intl.en-US/User Guide/Kubernetes cluster/Application management/Create a service.md

 This topic describes how to create a Kubernetes service in Alibaba Cloud Container Service for Kubernetes.

-A Kubernetes service, known as a service in this and related topics of Alibaba Cloud Container Service for Kubernetes, is an abstract object that defines a logical set of pods and a policy through which to access the pods.
+A Kubernetes service, known as a service in this and related topicsof Alibaba Cloud Container Service for Kubernetes, is an abstract object that defines a logical set of pods and a policy through which to access the pods.
 Usually, a label selector determines which set of pods are targeted by a service.

 In a Kubernetes cluster, each pod has its own IP address, and the pods of a deployment can be removed at any time.
 However, this action changes the IP addresses of the pods.
 As a result, directly using IP addresses of pods is ineffective as the scenario does not provide high availability.
 By comparison, a Kubernetes service decouples the relationship between the frontend and the backend.
 Specifically, a Kubernetes service is a loose coupling service solution where the operations of the backend do not impact the frontend.